PingYenChen/Sales_Price_Optimisation_pyGAM/README.md

 # Sales_Price_Optimisation_pyGAM
-# Price Optimization for iPhone Cases using GAMs 💰
+# Price Optimization for Phone Cases using GAMs 💰

 A Jupyter notebook for **price optimization** using Generalized Additive Models (GAMs) on mock sales data for Phone cases.
 It models price-quantity relationships, estimates revenue curves with uncertainty (expectiles), and identifies optimal prices by product and promotional events — blending statistics, machine learning, and visualization for revenue maximization.